DUKE GEOLOGICAL LABORATORY

 Newgate Prison Locality

-Pegmatites (Branchville, Merryall, Harwinton, Thomaston, Southbury, Middletown District)
+Pegmatites (Branchville, Merryall, Harwinton, Thomaston, Southbury, Middletown District, etc.)

 Roxbury Garnet Mine